- 1 Curse of the Dead Gods PS5 & PS4 controls

 It’s recommended to play without Assist Mode at first and only switch to it if you’re struggling immensely.
 Use the Assist Mode playthrough to gain a better understanding of enemies, their attack patterns, and familiarizing yourself with the levels.

-2. Try to have one melee, one ranged, and one two-handed weapon at all times in Curse of the Dead Gods
+2. Try to have one melee, one ranged, and one two-handed weapon at all times

 You will always start (even after death) with the default sword and revolver regardless of what weapons you had when you died.
 Throughout your journey, you can find other weapons after defeating certain enemies, finding treasure chests (more like coffins), and by making offerings to the gods (more below).